Course Syllabus 2019-2020

 0-64 F Substandard

 Bell-work is due the day assigned.
 If the student is not absent from class, bell-work will be completed during the allotted class time and if not turned in, will be counted as 0, it may not be turned in late.
-All other work will be allowed turned in late… The grade will be adjusted as follows: 1 day -25%, 2-3 days -50%.
-Late work will not be accepted after 3 days.
+All other work will be allowed turned in late.
+The grade will be adjusted as follows: 1 day -25%, 2-3 days -50%.
+Late work may not be accepted after 3 days.
 There will be a few specific assignments that will not be allowed late and these will be noted to the students when assigned.
 Assignments with no name on them will be allowed to be claimed for full credit ONLY if the student attaches a paper with their name written on it 50 times.

 The purpose of the ZAP program is to help the student eliminate daily grade 0’s.
-If a student receives a 0 on a daily assignment, it will only be allowed to be made up if the STUDENT requests and completes a form for ZAP and gives it to the teacher.
+If a student receives a 0 on a daily assignment, it will only be allowed to be made up during Encore or if the STUDENT requests and completes a form for ZAP and gives it to the teacher.
 The teacher will assign the ZAP on the earliest Tuesday or Thursday, with the duration the same as detention.
 ZAP forms must be signed (phone calls are not accepted) and returned no later than the day of the assigned ZAP.
 Only one assignment is allowed per ZAP.
 Please note that ZAP assignments ARE NOT homework.
 The assignment will be due and collected at the end of the ZAP session.
 25% will be deducted from the assignment for being late.
 If the student fails to attend a requested ZAP, the 0 will stand in the grade book.
 The student will have 2 weeks from the date the assignment is due to complete a ZAP.
 Test grades and Bellwork are not eligible for ZAP.

 Extra Credit up to 5% of the total semester points will be accepted.
 All extra credit will be tied directly to the course curriculum.
 Extra Credit will be announced and posted in the classroom throughout the semesters.
 Please note that extra credit will reflect 0 points possible in the grade book field.
 Please look to the assignment description and the points received to determine points earned.
 This is the only way to “force” the system to accept extra credit.